 Trains typically operate from 5.30 AM Monday to Saturday, and 7 AM on Sundays.
 The last train typically leaves between 11.30 PM and 00.30 AM.
 (The times will differ depending on the date, and where you’re travelling from.)

-Each underground line has its own special colour, which is shown in the chart.
+Each underground line has its own special colour, which is shown below.

-Train stations which only serve one line are shown by a little stub protruding from the line.
-For example, Covent Garden below, which only serves the Piccadilly line (dark blue).
+Stations which only serve one line are shown by a little stub protruding from the coloured line.
+For example, Covent Garden, which only serves the Piccadilly (dark blue) line.

 Stations which serve two or more lines are said to be